OZI-Project/brand/README.md

-# brand
+# Brand

 Brand image and acceptable use policies.
+This readme text is licensed [CC BY-ND](https://creativecommons.org/licenses/by-nd/4.0/).

 ## Fonts